starship/starship/docs/config/README.md

 the SDK has been pinned in the current directory, the pinned version is shown.
 Otherwise the module shows the latest installed version of the SDK.

-This module will only be shown in your prompt when one or more of the following files are present in the current directory:
+By default this module will only be shown in your prompt when one or more of the following files are present in the current directory:

 - `global.json`
 - `project.json`